Nadia Murad has become a global champion for girls and women.

 In this beautifully illustrated book, a young girl's life goes from peace and comfort to turmoil and tragedy as war envelops her home and forces the family to flee.
 The family must make decisions that are difficult for kids to imagine, but at the same time, simple comforts — like books and storytelling — help the family stay strong through their journey.
 While the ending isn't a true resolution, it is tinged with hope and optimism: the journey has been grueling but soon, perhaps, they will find a place to call home again.
 Debut author Francesca Sanna followed up this picture book with a companion, Me and My Fear, which highlights the challenges of adjusting to life in a new country — and how welcoming, accepting friends can help.

 An ordinary day at this girl's school gets interrupted when war suddenly comes to town, depicted as a destructive, giant cloud.
 In a moment, her whole life is turned upside down, and she's forced to flee, hoping to find a place of safety.
 But even in a country that's physically safe, things aren't easy: when she shows up at a school, she's turned away... until a boy welcomes her in and gives her a chair he brought from home.
-Lyrical, poignant, and emotional, this picture book will help young readers understand the trauma caused by war and violence — and how little we have to give up to help those in need.
+Lyrical, poignant, and emotional, this picture book will help young readers understand the trauma caused by war and violence — and how even small gestures can have a big impact.

 12-year-old Amira lives an ordinary life in South Darfur, Sudan, dreaming of adulthood and the chance for an education, but there is a constant fear under the surface: the Janjaweed, who are so dangerous that Amira’s mother tells her to run immediately if she sees them.
 When the Janjaweed do come, Amira is so traumatized that she falls into silence, even as the family finds a place to stay in the Kalma refugee camp.
 Slowly, with the help of the people around her — and the gift of a red pencil — Amira must find a way to restore hope to her life.
 Davis Pinkney ends this novel in free verse with an endnote with details about the conflict in Sudan and the real Kalma refugee camp, which still exists today.